Welcome to Software Observatory Etherpad!

 i was asked to identify as transgender or transsexual

-if i said transsexual, and i was "in" (examples of knowing the right language/codes)
+if i said transsexual, and i was "in"

-the pass - port to say that
+port to say that

 but within the transsexual community there are the F2M and M2F